ang-zeyu/infisearch/docs/src/search_configuration.md

 #### Default Rendering Output / Purpose

-The default result generation assumes the simple but common use case of linking to a source document (`<a />` tag).
+The default result generation assumes the simple but common use case of linking to a source document (via an `<a>` tag).

 Therefore, source documents are assumed to be **available** and **linkable** to.
 The url of this source document is **either**:
-1. The `sourceFilesUrl` option concatenated with the relative file path of the document at the time of indexing (default).
+1. The `sourceFilesUrl` option concatenated with the relative file path of the document at the time of indexing **(default)**.

    > The relative file path is stored in the `_relative_fp` field, which is an internally generated field.
 Combining this with the base url (`sourceFilesUrl`) forms the full source document link.
 1. The [`link` field](./indexer/fields.md#default-fields-in-morselssearch-ui), a custom field that has to manually mapped from file data.